tracel-ai/burn/burn-book/src/building-blocks/dataset.md

 For now, there is only one dataset source available with Burn, but more to come!

-### HuggingFace
+### Hugging Face

-You can easily import any HuggingFace dataset with Burn.
+You can easily import any Hugging Face dataset with Burn.
 We use SQLite as the storage to avoid downloading the model each time or starting a Python process.
 You need to know the format of each item in the dataset beforehand.
 Here's an example with the [dbpedia dataset](https://huggingface.co/datasets/dbpedia_14).